adamsilver/fdpb/registration.md

 To design an inclusive experience we must consider the experience without Javascript first, which is more common than you may at first think[^2].
 Fortunately, when we consider the experience for people without Javascript we find there is only one option which is onsubmit.

+I've often found that making things work without Javascript to the best of my ability can quite often provide a great experience as is.
+And in fact in a recent large-scale government project, we performed validation on the server only.
+And you know what, because our forms were so friendly, the round-trip caused no issues.

+Now don't get me wrong, I'm a fan of client side validation, and we will be looking at this shortly.
+But the point is when we do the basics first, we can end up with providing the basics only which makes for a faster experience (no loading up extra Javascript for example) and far less for us to maintain as developers.

-And we cant fix everything on the client.
+Also, we can;t fix everything on the client.
 For example, a user may type something that is formatted correctly but doesn't match up to something in the database.
-The point is, the user will have to hit the server at some point.
-So by designing for the Javascript off not only do we reach a wider audience but we also cover scenarios that we might not have considered had we jumped straight into the all singing and all dancing Javascript solution.
+The point being that the user will have to hit the server at some point anyway.
+So by designing for Javascript off not only do we reach a wider audience but we also cover scenarios that we might not have considered had we jumped straight into the all-singing and all-dancing fancy-pants solution.

 Whatever happens we must validate our form on submit anyway so this seems like a sensible place to start.
 Now it's important to note that our form can be submitted by pressing return/enter as well as pressing the submit button.
 You see without any developer or designer intervention, forms are accessible to people who use a mouse or a keyboard (or their finger etc).

-Validating our form on submit gives users consistency and familiarity whether Javascript kicks in and validates formatting on the client, or whether it was passed along to the server for something more.
+Validating our form on submit gives users consistency and familiarity whether Javascript kicks in and validates formatting on the client, or whether it was passed through to the server for something more.
 But when Javascript is available can we do more but should we?

 Heydon says: